rndmorris/Salis-Arcana/docs/enhancements.md

 calculating vis discounts, runic armor, and focus pouches containing wand foci.

 ## Configurable Biome Colors
-Want to tainted lands to look like The Crimson?
+Want tainted lands to look like The Crimson?
 Want the eerie biome that manifests around sinster nodes to bleach the world of color?

 [Give the biome color module a try](./biome-colors.md)